China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 - New or deprecated API request parameters (e.g., temperature default changed from 0.7 to 0.3)

-- Changes to response field structure (e.g., new usage field in JSON, or nesting level changes in content)
+- Changes to response field structure (e.g., new usage field in JSON, or nesting level shifts in content)

-If both answers are clear and concrete, add it to your monitoring checklist.
+If both answers are clear, add the change to your monitoring checklist.

 2.3 The Alerting Layer: Setting Thresholds & Notification Policies